BackupTheBerlios/murrix-svn/trunk/3dparty/xajax/README.txt

 * PHP 4.3.x or PHP 5.x
-* Minimum supported browsers: Internet Explorer 5.5, Firefox 1.0 (or equivalent Gecko-based browser), Safari 1.3, Opera 8.5 (older versions may work but have not been tested)
+* Minimum supported browsers: Internet Explorer 5.5, Firefox 1.0 (or equivalent Gecko-based browser), Safari 1.3, Opera 8.5 (older versions only work with GET requests)

 To install xajax:
 Unpack the contents of this archive and copy them to your main Web